 The 90 minute play was broadcast from Lime Grove studios on Sunday 30 January, with a short ‘interval’ approximately half-way through, which was the normal practice for feature-length television plays at the time.
 The whole production was recreated in the studio for the customary live repeat the following Thursday evening.
 As was the danger with attempting such an ambitious drama live, The Creature suffered a minor on-air blunder.
 In 1959 Kneale wryly recalled how an over-zealous stage-hand appeared behind the ice cave set, sweeping up the snow.
-Although warned off, he apparently appeared again during the live repeat.13 Kneale’s recollection of the stage-hand’s unwelcome intrusion, in the first performance at least, was corroborated by the BBC’s Audience Research Report on the play.
-Several of the sample group of viewers reported that “movement at the back of the cave (as of stage-hands strolling about in the rear of the set) had spoilt the awe-inspiring effect of this scene.14 Despite this, Kneale later stated that he felt the play “held up extremely well”.16 Speaking in 1991, Cartier recalled being surprised to receive a telephone complaint following transmission from a Tibetan-speaking viewer who pointed out that a Tibetan inscription seen in the play was not genuine Tibetan script.17
+Although warned off, he apparently appeared again during the live repeat.14 Kneale’s recollection of the stage-hand’s unwelcome intrusion, in the first performance at least, was corroborated by the BBC’s Audience Research Report on the play.
+Several of the sample group of viewers reported that “movement at the back of the cave (as of stage-hands strolling about in the rear of the set) had spoilt the awe-inspiring effect of this scene.15 Despite this, Kneale later stated that he felt the play “held up extremely well”.16 Speaking in 1991, Cartier recalled being surprised to receive a telephone complaint following transmission from a Tibetan-speaking viewer who pointed out that a Tibetan inscription seen in the play was not genuine Tibetan script.17

 As no recording of the play’s broadcast was retained, if indeed one was ever made, it is impossible for us to assess the quality of the production.
 In view of this, the Audience Research Report is all the more useful.
 Although a small number of the viewers sample found the play’s subject “unsuitable for Sunday viewing” or “too fantastic to be even remotely credible”, the reaction was largely favourable.
 Most found it exciting and an example of the “spine-chilling” thriller genre.
 Kneale’s script was considered “admirably written, vivid, imaginative and well thought-out”.
 One viewer stated that the action “compelled attention from beginning to end”.
 In view of Kneale and Cartier’s approach to expanding the range of television drama, the comment from one of the sample group must have been particularly welcome.
 A Master Builder found it “refreshing to get away from the plays with a stuffy drawing-room atmosphere, and to feel revivified by the sight and sound of mountains, snow and wind”.
 There was little negative reaction to the story itself, although a few suggested the play should have held back on answering the mysteries of the yeti.
 A Civil Servant commented: “The guess at the answers to the questions surrounding the existence of this creature was ingenious and interesting, but I think the attempt to bring the unguessable to life, detracted from this rousing adventure play”.